 Masturbation Myth 4: Masturbation Makes You Less Likely to Orgasm During Sex

 This myth is rooted in fact: very few people orgasm the same way from masturbation and partnered sex.
 If someone is expecting to feel the exact sensation they get from a Magic Wand while having penetrative intercourse with a partner, it likely isn’t going to happen, and not just because a partner doesn’t have the motor of a small lawnmower installed in their genitals.

 First, research has shown that most people with clitorises don’t achieve orgasm through penetration alone.
 This means that for penetrative vaginal sex to end in an orgasm, between 70-80% of people with clits will need them to be stimulated.
 Someone who regularly rubs one out would be better equipped to direct a partner or provide that type of stimulation themself, either through manual involvement, toys, or positioning.

 Different parts of the genitals are connected to the brain by different nerves, each of which responds to different sensations (like vibration or pressure) and reacts differently when stimulated.
 Additionally, when a person masturbates, they are training their body to orgasm efficiently.
 Sexy time with partners is usually based more on connection and communication rather than speed.

 What masturbation does do for partnered sex is make it easier to know what types of sensation feel good.
-According to the American Sexual Health Association, “The more you explore and know your own body through masturbation, the clearer you can be about what kind of touch you enjoy.”
-There is also a correlation between masturbation and higher body esteem, which in turn, may lead to higher comfort levels with yourself and your partners.
+There is also a correlation between masturbation and higher body esteem, which in turn may lead to higher comfort levels with yourself and your partners.